 Stern Pinball

-company"When you buy stirons at these inflated prices considering what their bomb is, you're making fat cat investors who nobody even knows who they are"
+"When you buy stirons at these inflated prices considering what their bomb is, you're making fat cat investors who nobody even knows who they are"

 Stern overcharges customers while enriching unknown investors